Economics of nuclear power: Other economic issues

-Trends in the 2010s and 2020s
+Nuclear renaissance

-The nuclear power industry in Western nations has a history of construction delays, cost overruns, plant cancellations, and nuclear safety issues despite significant government subsidies and support.
+The nuclear power industry in Western nations has had a history of construction delays, cost overruns, plant cancellations, and nuclear safety issues despite significant government subsidies and support.

 Following the Fukushima nuclear disaster in 2011, costs are likely to go up for currently operating and new nuclear power plants, due to increased requirements for on-site spent fuel management and elevated design basis threats.
 After Fukushima, the International Energy Agency halved its estimate of additional nuclear generating capacity built by 2035.

 As of 2020, some companies and organizations have sought to develop proposals and projects aimed at reducing the traditional costs of nuclear power plant construction, often using small modular reactor designs rather than conventional reactors.
 For example, TerraPower, a company based in Bellevue, Washington and co-founded by Bill Gates, aims to build a sodium fast reactor for $1 billion with a proposed site in Kemmerer, Wyoming.

-Also in 2020, the Energy Impact Center, a Washington, D.C.–based research institute founded by Bret Kugelmass, introduced the OPEN100 project, a platform that provides open-source blueprints for a nuclear plant with a pressurized water reactor.
-The OPEN100 model could be used to build a plant for $300 million in two years.
+Reactor construction began in April 2026.
+Furthermore, in January 2026, Meta announced an agreement to fund two sodium reactors to be built by 2032, and for TerraPower to give Meta the rights to electricity produced by up to six more reactors planned to enter operation by 2035.

-Oklo Inc., a Silicon Valley–based startup, aims to build micro modular reactors that run off of radioactive waste produced by conventional nuclear power plants.
+Oklo Inc., a Silicon Valley–based startup, is building a micro modular reactor that runs off of radioactive waste produced by conventional nuclear power plants. at the Idaho National Laboratory.
 Like OPEN100, Oklo aims to reduce costs partially by standardizing the construction of its plants.
-Other entities developing similar plans include, X-energy, NuScale Power, General Atomics, Elysium Industries, and others.
+Other entities developing similar plans include: X-energy, NuScale Power, General Atomics, and others.